danludwig/eventsourced.net/README.md

 - Click `Start`.

 When the ArangoDB instance is up and running, you should be able to access its Admin Interface at [http://localhost:8529](http://localhost:8529).

+##### Restore nuget package dependencies
+The first time you clone the repository, and each time a nuget package dependency is added, removed, or changed, you will need to run the following at the repository root folder in a terminal window:

+    cd /path/to/local/working/copy/of/eventsourced.net # where ever that may be dnu restore

+Note that restoring packages may take a couple of minutes when run for the first time.

+##### Work around a known `FileSystemWatcher` issue
+There is just one last thing you need to do before you can run the app.
+There is a pretty well known issue about the MVC file watcher that may snag you.
+To avoid it, run the following:

+    export MONO_MANAGED_WATCHER=false

+##### Launch the app
+Run the following in a terminal window from the `src/EventSourced.Net.Web` project directory to start the app in a web server:

+    cd src/EventSourced.Net.Web
+    dnx web

+- Be patient.
+There is a lot that happens during the first app run.
+It will start up much faster next time.
+- Finally, navigate to [http://localhost:5000](http://localhost:5000) in your favorite web browser.